 Successful completion of the Internship Option M.S. involves two essential requirements.
 First, the student must satisfactorily complete a public-presentation of the internship project to be attended by the candidate's graduate committee and other interested individuals.
 The defense permits the committee to ascertain whether the student has adequately processed course requirements and has meaningfully achieved the goals of the project-based internship.
 To schedule the internship defense, the student must file the Request for Thesis Defense/Project Presentation (GR-3 Form) with the Office of Graduate Studies at least one week in advance of the proposed date.
 The internship project defense should be scheduled during one of the academic terms unless other specific arrangements are acceptable to all parties.
-Prior to the defense, the Office of Graduate Studies will provide Approval of Thesis Defense or Project Presentation (GR-4 Form) to the major professor.
+After a satisfactory defense, the student will initiate the Approval of Thesis Defense or Project Presentation (GR-4 Form) to seek committee approval and signatures for the student's records.
 Second, students must complete a final report to be reviewed by the committee before the defense.
 After a satisfactory defense of both oral and written materials, the major professor and committee members sign the form and return it to the Office of Graduate Studies.
 A dissenting signature must be accompanied by an explanation from the dissenting member.
-A candidate is considered to have passed his or her thesis defense only after all issues have been resolved and the completed GR-4 Form is returned to the Office of Graduate Studies.
+A candidate is considered to have passed his or her internship defense only after all issues have been resolved and the completed GR-4 Form is returned to the Office of Graduate Studies.